 Located in Pithoragarh district of Uttarakhand, the sacred and historical Patal Bhuvaneshwar Cave is about 90 feet deep and 160 meters long from the point of entrance in a giant hill.
 It is 160 kms away from Almora, a popular town of Kumaon division.
 Many religious and natural creations are enshrined here inside the cave.
 Located amidst the dense forests of cedar, Patal Bhuvaneshwar is not just one cave, but a series of numerous underground caves.
 The temple of Lord Shiva is enshrined inside a large cave, which was taken into possession by the Indian Archaeology Department in 2007.

 Devotees can also spot Kedarnath, Badrinath and Amarnath shrines inside the cave.
 Besides this, there is also an idol of Kalabhairava’s tongue enshrined here, about which it is said that if anyone succeeds in entering the mouth of Kalabhairav and touches its tail, he would attain salvation.
-Moreover, the four gravel structures of different sizes and shapes, symbolising four different Yugas including Satyuga, Dwaparyuga, Tretayuga and Kalyuga are also there inside the cave.
+Moreover, the four gravel structures of different sizes and shapes, symbolising four different Yugas including Satyuga, Dwaparyuga, Tretayuga and Kaliyuga are also there inside the cave.
 One of these structures, which is the symbol of Kalyuga, appears to be growing up gradually.
 It is believed that when it happens to touch the upper wall, the Kalyuga would apparently come to an end.

-How to reach
+How to reach Patal Bhuvaneshwar Cave

 Patal Bhuvaneshwar is situated just 14 kms away from the Gangolihat Nagar of Pithoragarh district of Uttarakhand.
 This place is very well connected by road to the major cities of the state.
-One can take bus or taxi from Tanakpur, Champavat, Pithoragarh, Lohaghat for Gangolihat.
+One can take a bus or taxi from Tanakpur, Champavat, Pithoragarh, Lohaghat for Gangolihat.
 The nearest airport from Patal Bhuvneshwar is 225 kms away at Pantnagar, while the nearest railway station is located 191 kms at Kathgodam.